Skip to content

 Getting Started

 Arcadia has an author’s proposal kit you’ll need to fill out.
-Our organization is in the northeast so we contacted publishingnortheast@arcadiapublishing.com They’ll want a basic outline, and a list of your photo sources.
+Our organization is in the northeast so we contacted publishingnortheast@arcadiapublishing.com They’ll want a basic outline and a list of your photo sources.
 Be careful here–make sure your photo sources are solid!
 You don’t want to flake out on your editor after you’ve made the pitch.
-You’re going to have to sell a few thousand books, so be prepared to market the creation.
+You’ll have to sell a few thousand books, so be prepared to market the creation.
 Remember, the cover photo is THE most important.
 Make sure you’ve got a great cover photo!

 Arcadia is NOT a vanity press.
 They deal with the entire publishing process from editing to publicity, marketing, and distribution at our own cost and pay royalties to our authors.
-Its formula for regional publishing is to use local writers and historians to write about their community using 180 to 240 black and white photos with captions and introductory paragraphs in a 128 page book.
+Its formula for regional publishing is to use local writers and historians to write about their community using 180 to 240 black and white photos with captions and introductory paragraphs in a 128-page book.
 The Images of America series is the company’s largest product line.
-In addition to Images of America, there are other book series; Postcards of America, Then and Now, Postcard History, Images of Rail, Images of Sports, Corporate History and a few others are now in print.
+In addition to Images of America, there are other book series, such as Postcards of America, Then and Now, Postcard History, Images of Rail, Images of Sports, Corporate History, and a few others, which are now in print.

 Process

-Here are the actual steps that Arcadia has suggested to those wanting to submit a publishing proposal.
+Here are the steps Arcadia suggested to those wanting to submit a publishing proposal.
 Once the proposal is submitted, you can expect to hear back from their editorial department within approximately one month.
-Previously published Arcadia authors are required to complete a new proposal form for each new book that is proposed.
+Previously published Arcadia authors must complete a new proposal form for each proposed book.

-After the submission, some authors have heard back in as soon as a few days.
+After the submission, some authors have heard back within a few days.

 • You could do it in as little as four months, but the overall process can take about eight to ten months to have books in your possession.